What power should you envisage for charging at home? We explain the factors you need to consider.

 If you wish to increase from 230V to 400V, you must adapt your home’s electric board to distribute the phases correctly.

 N.B.
 400V is not available everywhere in Brussels.
-To find out whether you can connect to 400V, please contact us.

 If there is no 400V available, you can install an autotransformer which will convert the 230V voltage coming from the grid to 400V.
 This will cost approximately 2,000 euros.